getreu/tp-note/doc/source/tp-note--manpage.md

 **-x** *DIRECTORY*, **\--export**=*DIRECTORY*

-:   Prints the note as HTML-rendition into _DIRECTORY_. '`-x -`' prints to
+:   Print the note as HTML-rendition into _DIRECTORY_. '`-x -`' prints to
     _stdout_.
 The empty string, e.g. '`--export= `' or '`-x ""`', defaults to
     the directory where the note file resides.
-No external file editor or viewer is launched.
-Can be combined with '`--batch`' to avoid pop-up error alert windows.
+No external text editor or viewer is launched.
+Can be combined with '`--batch`' to avoid popup error alert windows.